-In common with many not-for-profit organizations, the Food Bank derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Food Bank.
+In common with many not-for-profit organizations, the Food Bank derives some of its income from the general public in the form of donations, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, verification of this revenue was limited to the amounts recorded in the records of the Food Bank.